AreyanR/Motor-Learning-Research-Project/README.md

 **Phase 2: Game Engine Development**
-The second phase focused on building a fully interactive game within PsychoPy’s Builder environment—despite it not being designed for game development.
+The second phase focused on building a fully interactive game within PsychoPy’s Builder environment, despite it not being designed for game development.
 This stage required the creation of custom systems for character movement, gravity mechanics, and accuracy tracking.
 A side-scrolling camera system was developed from scratch, along with real-time scoring logic to assess motor performance based on how closely players followed the target paths.

 **Phase 3: Asset Creation and Animation**
 The final phase enhanced the visual and interactive experience through custom art and animation.
 Character animations were implemented using frame-by-frame sequences, and consistent visual assets were created for all 15 levels.